 The Kronecker delta just equals 1 when so we are left with

-We have met maps which takes vectors to the field and called them dual vectors (or functionals), .
+We have now met maps which take vectors to the field and called them dual vectors (or functionals), .
 We have met maps which take dual vectors and vectors to the field (inner products), .
-Can we keep going and define maps which takes more than one dual vector and one vectors to the field?
+Can we keep going and define maps which takes more than one dual vector and more than one vector to the field?
 Yes we can.

 We are asking if we can define something that look like this:

 In a way, this is like a super multiple version of an inner product.
 Instead of taking just one dual and one vector and getting a number back, you can take multiple duals and multiple vectors and get a number back.
 The above object is called a -tensor.

 A (0,1)-tensor maps a vector to a real number, i.e. .
 Thus, (0,1)-tensors are functionals; they are the duals.
 Similarly, a (1,0)-tensor is a vector.
 So the vector space contains all the (1,0)-tensors and the dual space contains all the (0,1)-tensors.
 The (0,0)-tensor is the underlying field.
 The inner product is a (1,1)-tensor.
 A -tensor that it totally antisymmetric is called an -form.